-ACC 203 Introduction to Accounting I MGT 315 Principles of Management ACC 204 Introduction to Accounting II MGT 413 Production Operation Management ECO 271 Business Statistics I MGT 442 Strategic Management/Policy FIN 315 Principles of Finance MKT 315 Principles of Marketing MGT 207 Legal Environment and Ethics OSM 310 Business Communications MGT 213 Computer Applications in Business OSM 315 Business and Professional Writing MGT 308 Management Information Systems International Business Course
+ACC 203 Introduction to Accounting I MGT 315 Principles of Management ACC 204 Introduction to Accounting II MGT 413 Production Operation Management

+ECO 271 Business Statistics I MGT 442 Strategic Management/Policy FIN 315 Principles of Finance MKT 315 Principles of Marketing MGT 207 Legal Environment and Ethics OSM 310 Business Communications OSM 315 Business and Professional Writing
-· Complete all major requirements

-(Listed for each major program in the department sections of the Bulletin)

-• Complete the minimum number of semester credit hours required for graduation
+- Complete all major requirements (Listed for each major program in the departmental sections of the Bulletin) - Complete the minimum number of semester credit hours required for graduation

-C

-Accounting Economics 122
+Accounting

-Financial Option 125 Finance 122
+Financial Option 125 Business Administration

-Managerial Option 124 Management 122

-Business Administration Marketing 122

-International Business 122
+Managerial Optio n 124 International Business 122

-Logistics 122
+Economics 122 Logistics 122

-Management Information Systems 122
+Finance 122 Management Information Systems 122

-Office System Management 122
+Management 122 Office System Management 122

+Marketing 122

-- Maintain a cumulative grade point average of 2.0 or above for all courses attempted at Alabama A&M University - Maintain a cumulative grade point average of 2.0 or above for all business courses attempted at Alabama A&M University - Maintain a cumulative grade point average of 2.0 or above for all courses in major attempted at Alabama A&M University - Maintain a cumulative grade point average of 2.0 or above for all courses in area of concentration at Alabama A&M University economics is required.
-If the student has completed ECO 231 only, he/she must complete ECO 232.
-If the student has completed ECO 232 only, he/she must complete ECO 231.
+- Earn a passing score on the Senior exit exam as established for the AAMU business program - Maintain a cumulative grade point average of 2.0 or above for all courses attempted at Alabama A&M University - Maintain a cumulative grade point average of 2.0 or above for all business courses attempted at Alabama A&M University - Maintain a cumulative grade point average of 2.0 or above for all courses in the business core. - Maintain a cumulative grade point average of 2.0 or above for all courses in major attempted at Alabama A&M University - Maintain a cumulative grade point average of 2.0 or above for all courses in area of concentration at Alabama A&M University - Maintain a cumulative grade point average of 2.0 or above for all courses required for a minor in all business fields.

+Students pursuing a baccalaureate degree in the School of Business must earn at least 50 percent of the business credit hours required for the degree at Alabama A&M University.

+Requirements for Minor in Business Administration (18 semester credit hours): ACC 203, ACC 204, FIN 315, MGT 315, MKT 315; and economics.
+If the student has completed ECO 200, or ECO 231 and ECO 232, no more economics is required.
+If the student has completed ECO 231 only, he or she must complete ECO 232.
+If the student has completed ECO 232 only, he or she must complete ECO 231.
 If no more economics is required, the student must choose one approved business elective.
-All business electives must be 300- or 400-level courses.
+All business electives must be 300- or 400-level courses to complete the 18 credit hour business minor.

-Transfer students pursuing a baccalaureate degree in the School of Business must earn at least 50 percent of the business credit hours required for the degree at Alabama A&M University.

-Requirements for Minor in Business Administration (18 semester credit hours): ACC 203, ACC 204, FIN 315, MGT 315, MKT 315; and economics.
-If the student has completed ECO 200, or ECO 231 and ECO 232, no more

 The preponderance of scholarships and financial assistance for students pursuing degrees in the School of Business is administered by the University Scholarship Program and the Office of Financial Aid.
-There are, however, some funds for business scholarships funded by corporations such as Daimler Chrysler for logistics students, Follmer Rudzweicz PLC for accounting students, Yedla K. Rao for economics students, Edward L. Lowder Colonial Bank for finance students and Gold Kist for all business majors.
+There are, however, some funds for business scholarships funded by corporations and private donors.
 These are competitive scholarships that are awarded depending on availability of funds.
 Other corporate and organizational scholarships may become available throughout the academic year.
-Information on such programs is available through the appropriate departmental office and in the Office of the Dean.
+Information on such programs is available through the appropriate departmental office, and the Office of the Dean.

 Internships and cooperative education opportunities are available for students in the School of Business.
 They are available with and without academic credit.
-Most are paid positions, but some internships that provide excellent opportunities to gain valuable work experience in a students field of study are not paid.
+Most are paid positions, but some internships that provide excellent opportunities to gain valuable work experience in a student's field of study are not paid.
 The Kauffman Entrepreneurial Internship Program administered by the Department of Management and Marketing is available to all business majors.
-The Center for Entrepreneurship and Economic Development also places business interns in the Huntsville area.
+The Center for Entrepreneurship and Economic Development (CEED) also places business interns in the Huntsville area.
 Other positions are available with businesses throughout the United States.
 Information on many positions is available through the Office of Career Planning and Development.
 Advisors and departmental chairs are good sources of information about internship and co-op opportunities for business majors.